SourceBox-LLC/FineFoundry/README.md

 </details>

 Built with Flet for a fast, native-like UI.
 Includes:
 - 4chan scraper with adjacent and contextual pairing (quote‑chain or cumulative) and robust cleaning.
 - Reddit scraper CLI for subreddits or single posts; expands “more” comments; builds pairs (parent→child or contextual).
 - Stack Exchange Q/A scraper (programmatic) for accepted answers.
 - Dataset builder for train/val/test splits with Hugging Face `datasets`, with optional push + dataset card.
 - Dataset analysis with togglable modules (sentiment, class balance, extra proxy metrics).
-- Training via Runpod (managed pods, network volume at /data) or local Docker, with LoRA, packing, auto‑resume, Quick Local Inference, and reusable training configurations.
+- Training via Runpod (managed pods, network volume at /data) or local Docker, backed by an Unsloth‑based LoRA fine‑tuning stack (PyTorch, Transformers, bitsandbytes, PEFT), with packing, auto‑resume, Quick Local Inference, and reusable training configurations.
+- Local inference using the same adapters and base models, powered by Hugging Face Transformers + PEFT + bitsandbytes on top of PyTorch.

 <a id="contents"></a>